 Beyond cycling I also enjoy a great variety of other outdoor activities.
 I have done a fair amount of hiking, backpacking, and camping, and I am looking to expand the range of these adventures.
 I have done a bit of rock climbing, mostly in the gym but also a few times outdoors.
 I usually do some kayaking each summer.
 And when winter permits and lift tickets are not too obscenely expensive, I try to get in a little snowboarding as well.

 Skateboarding was a huge part of my youth.
 Skating has waxed and waned for me over the years because there has not always been great terrain available where I lived, but since returning to New York City in 2007 I have taken advantage of all the great skateparks we have.
-When the semester ends and there is a little more time on my hands, you can find me at Owl’s Head or Pier 62.
-A few years back I even made this skate video (such as it is!):
+When the spring semester ends and there is a little more time on my hands, you can find me at Owl’s Head or Pier 62.

 I also dabble in collage.
 I have been working in a particular style for a long time now: using old National Geographic magazines, I cut out abstract shapes and then create concentric layers using additional colors and textures.
 I have participated in a few art shows, but most of my work is used to decorate personal notebooks and to create gifts and thank you cards for friends and family.